dlicari/ITA-CASEHOLD/README.md

 #### BERT Extractive Models

-The file `run_model.py` contains the training, validation and testing of both the HM-BERT and AM-BERT models.
-The encoder in this experiment is `Italian-LEGAL-BERT`, you can change it and run it with any Encoder.
+The file `run_model.py` contains the training, validation and testing of both the HM-BERT and AM-BERT models with different encoders.
+The code runs only the encoders used in the paper.
+Default encoder is `dlicari/Italian-Legal-BERT`.
+And the default out put path is `.outputs/best_model`.

 Usage:

-     python run_model.py --model arithmetic_mean_bert

-or
+To run HM-BERT with Italian Legal BERT SC, you can run the following:

-     python run_model.py --model harmonic_mean_bert
+     python run_model.py --model harmonic_mean_bert --encoder 'dlicari/Italian-Legal-BERT-SC' --path '.results/'

 Note:
 `BERT Extractive Models also consists Evaluation and testing of the models.
 The results will be sent to outputs folder in json files.
 The trained model will be saved in outputs/best_model folder, please change the path in the code to save trained models of Hm-Bert and Am-Bert in different folders.`

-LeaderBoard:
+#### LeaderBoard:

 | Model | Encoder    | R-1 | R-2 | R-L | R-W |
 | :---:   | :---: | :---: | :---: | :---: | :---: |